M-o-a-T/moat-kv/docs/source/command_line.rst

 .. option:: <path>

-   The DistKV entry to affect.
+   The MoaT-KV entry to affect.
 Path elements '+' and '#' match exactly-one and one-or-more subpaths.
 The most specific path wins.

-.. program:: distkv client codec convert
+.. program:: moat.kv client codec convert

-Read, set or delete codec matches, i.e. which part of your DistKV tree is managed by which codec.
+Read, set or delete codec matches, i.e. which part of your MoaT-KV tree is managed by which codec.
 To this effect, matches are tagged by a group name.

 Which codec group to apply to a given user is stored in that user's